surniaulula/wpsso/readme.txt

 (2016/10/22) Optimized the head meta transient cache value for Pinterest (storing 1 transient instead of 2).
 Minimum requirements updated to WP v3.5 and PHP v5.4.

-= 3.36.2-1 =

-(2016/10/17) Changed all http://surniaulula.com/ URLs to https.
-Added transient caching of results when fetching size information for image URLs.
-Added a new WPSSO SSM extension to the "Extension Plugins and Pro Licenses" settings page.